andrewuhl/RollingWindow/README.md

 ## Benchmarks - All RollingWindow functions

-Continuing with the same benchmark setup, the runtimes for all of RollingWindow packages function are see below.
+Continuing with the same benchmark setup, the runtimes for all of RollingWindow packages function are seen below.

 ```R
 Unit: microseconds